 A parameter that accounts for interface-controlled growth.
 Only effective if a very small, positive value is used.
 Use with caution due to a tentative treatment.

 Phase energy addition

-An energy value that adds to the Gibbs free energy from database.
+An energy value that adds to the Gibbs free energy of the precipitate phase from database.

 Approximate driving force